-Our final hypothesis was whether or not there was a moderating effect of numeracy on increased support for UHC.
-We examined both subjective numeracy, as well as objective numeracy, in relation to our intervention condition.

-Looking at the effect of subjective numeracy on support for UHC in table 7, we see that there is no significant interaction, or even direct effect, of subjective numeracy on support for UHC.
-Given the lack of direct effect and interaction, we can safely conclude that there is no moderating effect of subjective numeracy on support for UHC.
+To test H3a and H3b linear regression was used to analyze if there was a significant interaction between the effect of numeracy and condition on support for UHC.
+In opposition of H3b, the effect of subjective numeracy on support for UHC in [Table here], we see that there is no direct effect, t(624) = 1.551 ,p = .121, or significant interaction with experimental condition, t(624) = -0.867 ,p = .386, of subjective numeracy on support for UHC.
+Given the lack of direct effect and interaction, we were unable to find evidence of a moderating effect of subjective numeracy on support for UHC.

-Comparatively, looking at our effect of objective numeracy on support for UHC in table 8, we see completely different results.
-Firstly, there does indeed seem to be a direct effect of objective numeracy on support for UHC, wherein increased objective numeracy predicts greater support for UHC.
-Additionally, we see that there is a significant interaction between the effect of objective numeracy and the condition.
-Examining the graph above, it is very clear that there is a significant effect of objective numeracy on support for UHC primarily driven by the strong effect of objective numeracy in interaction with our intervention condition.
+In support of H3a, the effect of objective numeracy on support for UHC in [Table here], we see a direct effect of objective numeracy on support for UHC, t(684) = 2.904 ,p = 0.004.
+Support for UHC increases by 1.43 points for each point of increase on the Rasch Numeracy Scale.
+Furthermore, we also see a significant interaction between the effect of objective numeracy and the condition, t(624)= 3.99 ,p < .001.
+In our intervention condition, support for UHC increases by an additional 2.78 points for each point of increase on the Rasch Numeracy Scale.
+Objective, but not subjective, numeracy has a significant effect on support for UHC, with an even greater effect for subjects in our intervention condition.

-Qualitative Results

-In addition to our statistical modeling work on our quantitative data, we did some preliminary naive text analysis on our free-response section.

-Primarily, our responses fell into 3 rough categories.
-The first, the difficulty category, contained responses that conveyed a belief that the exercise was difficult, hard to complete, or otherwise problematic.
-In our intervention condition, 23% of our free responses were categorized in this way.
-In our control condition, 0% of our responses were categorized in this way.
-Some examples of this category of responses:
+Analysing our free-response question, we found very similar responses to those in Study 1, but with some significant differences.
+Primarily, none of the participants in either condition seemed to have difficulty with the new digital-only experimental material or confusion about the instructions for the activity.
+This represents a significant improvement from Study 1.
+Several participants however reported difficulty regarding the decision making required in the task itself.
+Some examples include:

 “it was much more difficult than I thought it was going to be; I had to compromise points in some places to be able to get at least basic coverage in other areas”